 Oakland County became involved with this program in the 2007-2008 school year, and awarded the Michigan Green School designation to 45 public and private schools during the first year.
 Oakland County had more schools participate than any other county in the state.

 In 2008-2009 Oakland County partnered with Oakland Schools and more than doubled the number and awarded the Michigan Green School designation to 98 public and private schools.
 Thirty-two of those schools attained the higher designation of Emerald status.

 In 2009-2010 Oakland Schools took the lead on this project with Oakland County's help.
 Since then the program has been going strong!

-The 2018-2019 school year was the 12th year of the Oakland County Green Schools program and a total of 138 schools participated last year.
-26 schools were designated Green schools, 32 were designated Emerald schools for participating in 15 - 19 activities and 80 schools were designated Evergreen, the highest designation, for participating in 20 or more activities.
-The awards ceremony was held at the Detroit Zoo on April 23, 2019.
+The 2019-2020 school year was the 13th year of the Oakland County Green Schools program and a total of 121 schools participated last year.
+17 schools were designated Green schools, 22 were designated Emerald schools for participating in 15 - 19 activities and 82 schools were designated Evergreen, the highest designation, for participating in 20 or more activities.

 The Michigan Green Schools Program encourages public and private schools to participate in environmentally friendly and energy savings activities.

 - A school achieving 10–14 of the listed activities can apply to be designated a Michigan Green School.